The Jensen Genome

 black with gold embossing and there are marbled endpapers.
 The foreword is by

 Ian Orford who, as many would know, started on the floor with Jensen Motors in

 1969 and went on to run the business in the 1980s.
 It was Ian who opened the

 door to my research in 1986.

-The print run will be 500 copies so I suggest people don't hang about.
+The print run is limited to 500 copies so I suggest people don't hang about.
 Each of

 my previous books has been a ground-breaker in some particular way but I think

 this one will eclipse them to a certain extent.
 It is for the die-hard fanatics.

 Derived from (rather than based on) the 1991 databook, it includes completely